King of the Day, Queen of All Ages

 Do not offend the Lord our God any more, because He is already so much offended.

 Our Lady then disappeared after opening her hands to the sun, reappearing first to all three children with Saint Joseph as he blessed the crowd at the Cova da Iria by making the Sign of the Cross three times with his foster-Child.
-It was shortly thereafter that Our Lord was seen carrying His Cross by Lucia dos Santos alone as Our Lady or Sorrows, without the sword in her Immaculate Heart, appeared to her.
+It was shortly thereafter that Our Blessed Lord and Saviour Jesus Christ was seen carrying His Cross by Lucia dos Santos alone as Our Lady or Sorrows, without the sword in her Immaculate Heart, appeared to her.
 The final apparition, seen once again only by Lucia, was that of Our Lady, dressed as Our Lady of Mount Carmel, with the Infant Jesus.
 Each of the three apparitions represented the three sets of mysteries of Our Lady's Most Holy Rosary: Joyful, Sorrowful, Glorious.

 The long-awaited miracle that Our Lady had promised she would make manifest was seen by the children and by the large crowd of pilgrims.
 A secular journalist,